argoproj/argo-events/docs/gateway-guide.md

 ### Components
 A gateway has two components:

- 1. <b>gateway-client</b>: It creates one or more gRPC clients depending on event sources configurations, consumes events from server, transforms these events into cloudevents and dispatches them to watchers.
+ 1. <b>gateway-client</b>: It creates one or more gRPC clients depending on event sources configurations, consumes events from server, transforms these events into cloudevents and dispatches them to sensors.
      Refer <b>https://github.com/cloudevents/spec </b> for more info on cloudevents specifications.

- 2. <b>gateway-server</b>: It is a gRPC server that consumes event from event sources and dispatches to gRPC client/s created by gateway client
+ 2. <b>gateway-server</b>: It is a gRPC server that consumes events from event sources and streams them to gateway client.

 ### Core gateways

  1. **Calendar**:
- Events produced can be based on a [cron](https://crontab.guru/) schedule or an [interval duration](https://golang.org/pkg/time/#ParseDuration).
-In addition, calendar gateway currently supports a `recurrence` field in which to specify special exclusion dates for which this gateway will not produce an event.
+    Events produced are based on either a [cron](https://crontab.guru/) schedule or an [interval duration](https://golang.org/pkg/time/#ParseDuration).
+In addition, calendar gateway supports a `recurrence` field in which to specify special exclusion dates for which this gateway will not produce an event.

  2. **Webhooks**:
-    Webhook gateway expose a basic HTTP server endpoint/s.
-    Users can register multiple REST API endpoint.
+    Webhook gateway exposes REST API endpoints.
+The request received on these endpoints are treated as events.
 See Request Methods in RFC7231 to define the HTTP REST endpoint.

  3. **Kubernetes Resources**:
-    Resource gateway support watching Kubernetes resources.
+    Resource gateway supports watching Kubernetes resources.
 Users can specify `group`, `version`, `kind`, and filters including prefix of the object name, labels, annotations, and createdBy time.

  4. **Artifacts**:
- Artifact gateway support S3 `bucket-notifications` via [Minio](https://docs.minio.io/docs/minio-bucket-notification-guide).
-Note that a supported notification target must be running, exposed, and configured in the Minio server.
-For more information, please refer to the [artifact guide](artifact-guide.md).
+    Artifact gateway supports S3 `bucket-notifications` via [Minio](https://docs.minio.io/docs/minio-bucket-notification-guide).
+Note that a supported notification target must be running, exposed.

  5. **Streams**:
     Stream gateways contain a generic specification for messages received on a queue and/or though messaging server.
-The following are the `builtin` supported stream gateways.
+The following are the stream gateways offered out of box:

     1. **NATS**:
     [Nats](https://nats.io/) is an open-sourced, lightweight, secure, and scalable messaging system for cloud native applications and microservices architecture.
 It is currently a hosted CNCF Project.